 Perhaps the biggest step in the process is choosing a major.
 In agriculture, more and more students are focusing their studies on the quickly growing field of precision agriculture.
 And colleges are taking notice.
 South Dakota State University (SDSU), for example, was the first college in the U.S. to offer a four-year precision ag degree in 2016.
 I anticipate more schools will follow SDSU’s lead, further developing the ag technology programs and courses that they already offer.

 So which schools are the best of the best when it comes to precision agriculture?
 The editors at PrecisionAg Professional recently attempted to answer this question.
 Based on feedback from industry experts and Internet research, we compiled a list of the top precision ag programs at colleges and universities in the world (see slideshow above).
 We also surveyed the heads of these programs to provide a self-assessment and peer review, including listing the schools they think have the best reputation in education, research, and extension/outreach for precision agriculture.
 Only four-year schools are included in this initial list.
-We also plan to publish a separate ranking of the top technical and community colleges for precision agriculture in the near future.
+We also have published a separate ranking of the top technical and community colleges for precision agriculture.